How it works

 Stores public pre-key bundles for PQXDH first contact.
 Allows strangers to initiate an encrypted session without prior communication.

-Device layer — roadmap
+Device layer — first tier shipped

 The mesh